1boyer/Raw_File_Transport/README.md

 # Raw_File_Transport
-This C program functions as both server and client for transferring binary files across the Internet,
+This C program functions as both server and client for transferring binary files across the Internet.

+gcc main.c -o rft